Medical aid unable to enter Syrian rebel-held Aleppo: WHO

 The United Nations says at least 212,000 people remain besieged, mostly by the government, but also by insurgents.

-More than 200,000 people have been killed in Syria’s conflict, which began in March 2011 with popular protests against President Bashar al-Assad and spiraled into civil war after a crackdown by security forces.
+More than 200,000 people have been killed in Syria’s conflict, which began in March 2011 with popular protests against President Bashar al-Assad and spiralled into civil war after a crackdown by security forces.

 Editing by Kevin Liffey